LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-shortie-no-mass-u-like-my-style/index.md

 description: >-
   This Sunday your soundtrack is supplied by Shortie No Mass!
 She was discovered by De La Soul and featured on their album Buhloone Mindstate.
-On the whole she&#39;s a little known artist yet extremely talented and incredibly underrated.
+On the whole she's a little known artist yet extremely talented and incredibly underrated.
   This is her most famous solo work and the b side is well worth checking out too! [...]Read More...
 published: true
 tags: feature
 featured: false